urbit/operators.urbit.org/content/manual/running/hosting.md

 {% tab label="If you have an existing pier" %}

-In the previous section you ssh'd into the server and configured Caddy.
+In the previous section you ssh'd into the server.
 In the same ssh session, extract the pier archive you previously uploaded, then delete the archive:

 ```bash {% copy=true %}
 tar xvzf riclen-tinlyr.tar.gz && rm riclen-tinlyr.tar.gz